Most people assume Christianity is about behavior modification: "Don't drink or chew or run with girls who do."

 The gospel gives balance between two extremes.
 On one hand, while my sins make me insecure and crush my spirit, when I think on the gospel, my sins don’t crush me because I'm reminded that I’m loved and forgiven (Rom.
 5:8).
 On the other hand, while my "successes" and good works inflate my ego, when I think on the gospel, my good works don’t make me self-righteous because I'm reminded that I’m loved and accepted by grace, not my works (Eph.
 2:8-9).

 2. The Gospel Provides Power

 Reflecting on (1) humbles me by reminding me I'm no better than my neighbors.
 I need grace just like they do.
 Reflecting on (2) inspires me to love my neighbors the way Jesus loves me.
-He gave his life for me; therefore, I want to give my life in service to him and the world he died for (John 3:16).
+He gave his life for me; therefore, I want to give my life in service to him and the world he died for (1 Jn.
+3:16).